michael2012z/BitBible/markdown/Etheridge/files/Rom.md

 13. The good, then, unto me, unto death was made?
 Not so.
 But sin, that it might be seen what sin is, by the good (law) effected death in me, that sin might be the more condemned by the commandment.

-14. For we know that the law is spiritual;Da-ruch, "Of the spirit." but I am carnal, and sold unto sin.
+14. For we know that the law is spiritual;

-15. For what I work, I knowOr, acknowledge, approve. not; and not that which I will, I do; but what I hate, that I do.
+15. For what I work, I know

-16. And if the thing that I would not, I do, I witness of the law that it is good.Shaphir.
+16. And if the thing that I would not, I do, I witness of the law that it is good.

 17. But now it is not I who work this, but sin which dwelleth in me.